ajoyac/python_course/README.md

 #### RESERVERD WORDS
-there are word you cant use
+there are word you cant use, I always recomend read the documentation

 ![ reserverd words](https://cdn-images-1.medium.com/max/1200/1*TjYrRbTtdGArQwBywBJHgg.png)

-indentation lines
+It can be found at here(https://docs.python.org/3/library/functions.html#built-in-funcs) indentation lines
 ``` python
 #!/usr/bin/python3